percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

    <p></p>

-   Note: The default port numbers suggested above might not be availble on all computers, i.e. if used by other applications.
+   Note: The default port numbers suggested above might not be available on all computers, i.e. if used by other applications.
    Such errors will be logged in **trace_error.log**.
 In that case, the port numbers can be changed in **settings.py**.
    See the Troubleshooting section in the end.
    <p>&nbsp;</p>